 European Refugee Response

 There has been movement of refugees and migrants to Europe for many years, however the number of people traveling to Europe reached unprecedented numbers in 2015.
-By September more than 640,000 people had travelled to Europe by land or sea, often experiencing extreme suffering on route and in destination countries.
+By September of that year more than 640,000 people had travelled to Europe by land or sea, often experiencing extreme suffering on route and in destination countries.
 The refugees and migrants are seeking protection, fleeing war, violence and persecution in their countries of origin.
-The majority of refugees are from Syria, Afghanistan and Iraq.
+The majority of refugees arrived from Syria, Afghanistan and Iraq.

-The response is varied across Europe and is largely inadequate and not well coordinated.
-Agencies are working with local partners, United Nations High Commissioner for Refugees (UNHCR), local authorities and governments, to conduct assessments, provide immediate assistance to needs, reinforce local services, enhance capacities of responders and promote protection of refugees.
+The response varied across Europe and was largely inadequate and not well coordinated.
+Agencies worked with local partners, United Nations High Commissioner for Refugees (UNHCR), local authorities and governments, to conduct assessments, provide immediate assistance to needs, reinforce local services, enhance capacities of responders and promote protection of refugees.

 THE START NETWORK'S RESPONSE

-Start Network is coordinating a consortium of 17 Start members and non-members to respond to this crisis in Greece, Croatia, Macedonia, Slovenia and Serbia.
+Between 26th October 2015 and 30th April 2016 the Start Network coordinated ERR1 which was a £16 million response involving a consortium of 17 Start members and non-members to respond to this crisis in Greece, Croatia, Macedonia, Slovenia and Serbia.

-This is a collaborative and scaled up response, which enables different stakeholders to working at different levels to make a coordinated contribution to the crisis.
+This was a collaborative and scaled up response, which enabled different stakeholders to work at different levels to make a coordinated contribution to the crisis.
 Start Network has provided a brokering role for agencies and the donor.

-As well as direct assistance the programme includes, monitoring, evaluation, learning (MEL), research and advocacy for long term strategy.
-MEL services being provided by ACF and research being undertaken in collaboration with Communicating with Disaster Affected Communities (CDAC) Network.
+The projects provided winter assistance across many sectors.
+As well as direct assistance the programme included, monitoring, evaluation, learning (MEL), research and advocacy for long term strategy.
+MEL services were provided by ACF and research was undertaken in collaboration with Communicating with Disaster Affected Communities (CDAC) Network.

-The agencies involved are ACAPS MapAction, Action Aid, CARE, Christian Aid.
-Catholic Relief Services (CRS), Doctor’s of the World, Danish Refugee Council (DRC), International Medical Corps (IMC), International Rescue Committee (IRC), Mercy Corps, Norwegian Refugee Council (NRC), Oxfam, Samaritan's Purse, Internews, Save the Children, Translator’s Without Borders (TWB) and World Vision.
+European Refugee Response 1: ACAPS MapAction, Action Aid, CARE, Christian Aid.
+Catholic Relief Services (CRS), Doctors of the World, Danish Refugee Council (DRC), International Medical Corps (IMC), International Rescue Committee (IRC), Mercy Corps, Norwegian Refugee Council (NRC), Oxfam, Samaritan's Purse, Internews, Save the Children, Translator’s Without Borders (TWB) and World Vision.